MicrosoftLearning/MB-800-Business-Central-Functional-Consultant/Instructions/Labs/LAB[MB-800]_M02_Lab02_Create_Export_Configuration_Package.md

 ### Steps

+### Task 1

-1. Import a configuration package from excel.
+Import a configuration package from Excel.

 2. From the main Business Central page in the black bar at the top of the page to the right, click the search icon.
 Type **Configuration Package**, then select the **Configuration Package** link.
-In the **Configuration Packages** page, select the new configuration package for vendors and select **Manage** and then **Edit**.
+In the **Configuration Packages** page, select the new configuration package for vendors and select **Manage** and then **Open in Excel**.

 3. In the **Config.
 Package Card** page, select **Actions**, then select **Package**, and then **Import from Excel**.